YuankaiQi/REVERIE/README.md

     File name format: ScanID_ViewpointID.json, e.g.,VzqfbhrpDEA_57fba128d2f042f7a59793c665a3f587.json
 ```
-{ # note that this is in the type of dict not list
+{ # note that this is in the variable type of dict not list
   "57fba128d2f042f7a59793c665a3f587":{ # this key is the id of viewpoint
-    "827":{ # this key is the id of object
+    "827":{ # the key if object ID
       "name": "toilet",
       "visible_pos":[
-        6,7,8,9,19,20  # these are view index (0~35) which contain the object.
+        6,7,8,9,19,20  # view index (0~35) which contain the object.
 Index is consitent with that in R2R
         ],
       "bbox2d":[
         [585,382,55,98], # [x,y,w,h] and corresponds to the views listed in the "visible_pos"